graevy/graevy.github.io/content/posts/internet.md

 ### <a name="music"></a>[Music](#navigation)

 It's hard to get a virus from downloading music. [rutracker](https://rutracker.org) is my favorite public tracker for music[^16].
-[Soulseek](https://www.slsknet.org/) has a good english-language selection but it's kindof closed off from the rest of the torrent ecosystem.
+[Soulseek](https://www.slsknet.org/) has a good english-language selection but it's kind of closed off from the rest of the torrent ecosystem.

 For phones: you're probably looking for a cracked spotify app in Apps below. [revanced](https://revanced.io/)/[newpipe](https://newpipe.net/) will handle youtube.
 These projects come and go.